rosanof/guidance-rtb/README.md

 * We have used unsafe pointers to optimize the heap allocation and are not converting the pointer types in the code.
 If this code is used in production, we strongly recommend you to look at your current code and set the pointer type in ./apps/bidder/code/stream/producer/batch_compiler.go file.
 * For the ease of deployment, we have pre-configured user credentials for Grafana Dashboard.
 This is not a best practice and we strongly recommend you to configure access via AWS IAM/SSO. (./deployment/Infrastructure/deployment/prometheus/prometheus-values.yaml, ./tools/benchmark-utils/function.sh)
 * Since CloudTrail is enabled on the AWS account by default. we strongly recommend not to disable it.
 We have not made any CloudTrail configuration on the code kit to enable it if it is disabled.
-* Use [update-node-group-size.sh](./update-node-group-size) to downsize the EKS cluster to zero to save compute costs while testing
+* Use [update-node-group-size.sh](./update-node-group-size.sh) to downsize the EKS cluster to zero to save compute costs while testing
 * Use [check-pod-logs.sh](./check-pod-logs.sh) to get the bidder logs for troubleshooting purposes

 # How to use NLB with RTB Kit

 The following are instructions to create either internal or external NLB for load testing.
-These can be used to simulate external traffic to the cluster and to compare latency between internal, external and direct connection to the cluster (e.g. through N‌etworkBr‌idge).
+These can be used to simulate external traffic to the cluster and to compare latency between internal, external and direct connection to the cluster (e.g. through Heimdall).

 ## Internal NLB
 1. Deploy internal NLB: `kubectl apply -f deployment/infrastructure/deployment/bidder-nlb.yaml`